This is the ultimate moving abroad checklist for preparing to move to another country or becoming a digital nomad.

 There are MANY steps and hand-offs along the way in a shipping journey.
 At very least there was

-- The shipping company, that has the ships
+- The shipping company, that has the shipment

 - The marketing company, that gets the customers and charges the money